-- Verify vehicle details with the Department of Motor Vehicles or build an automated interface directly between Commercial Account Managers and the Department of Motor Vehicles. - Begin to develop enforcement policies for a long-term program.
+- Verify vehicle details with the Department of Motor Vehicles or build an automated interface directly between commercial account managers and the Department of Motor Vehicles. - Begin to develop enforcement policies for a long term program.

 There are no enforcement requirements in SB 339.
-Since this is a voluntary pilot, the TAC recommends only minor enforcement actions be included.
-The two recommendations included here will help California begin to prepare for a long-term road charge program.
+Since this is a voluntary pilot, the TAC recommends that only minor enforcement actions be included.
+The two recommendations included here will help California start preparing for a long-term road charge program.